j1rie/IRMP_STM32_KBD/README.md

 Click a line, enter key (and modifier), click "set - key".
 Repeat this as often as needed.

+If you press the keyboard + irdata-button twice, you can test your keyboard keys as well as already configured buttons on the remote.

-You can test the keymap immediately with evtest: After pressing the button on the remote, evtest should show the corresponding key.
+Also you can test the eeprom map with evtest: After pressing the button on the remote, evtest should show the corresponding key.

 It is recommended to start with a fresh eeprom by pressing "eeprom map - reset eeprom".